Independent comparison of registered agent services for Texas LLCs and corporations.

 Physical-address-only operations; mail forwarding; same-day filing.

-Pairs RA with LLC formation packages.
+Pairs RA with LLC formation packages; useful if forming a new entity from scratch.

-Largest brand; phone-based support; bundled legal services.
+Largest brand; phone-based support; bundled legal services beyond RA.

 Texas-specific option: Texas Registered Agent.ai operates exclusively in Texas and specializes in same-state filings.
 Best for businesses that want a state-focused provider with local-only operations.